 Additional monetary and fiscal stimulus measures are also necessary.
 With inflation receding and deflation concerns likely to predominate soon, there are few impediments to further interest rate cuts by the Federal Reserve.
-The only issue is how close to zero the federal funds target rate can go before it begins to undermine money market funds, which need some return on their investments to cover their operating costs, and create other costly distortions in money markets.
+The only issue is how close to zero the federal funds target rate can go before it begins to undermine money market funds, which need some return on their investments to cover their operating costs.
 More importantly, with the Fed's new ability to pay interest on bank reserves, there is no limit on how much liquidity the Fed can provide to the financial system.

 Perhaps the most important policy step needed soon is another very large fiscal stimulus package.
 The package should both cut taxes and increase spending beginning early next year, when the economy is likely to be at its most vulnerable.
-The stimulus must be large, totaling between \$500 and \$700 billion, equal to close to 4% of the nation's gross domestic product, as GDP is set to decline by at least that much without it.
+The stimulus must be large, totaling at least \$400 billion, equal to more than 2.5% of the nation's gross domestic product, as GDP is set to decline by at least that much without it.
 Extending unemployment insurance benefits, food stamps, and aid to state governments would be the most effective spurs to economic growth, but even increased infrastructure spending could be desirable considering that the economy's problems are likely to last long enough to give such spending enough time to be of help.
-The tax cuts should include the codification of the low marginal personal tax rates for lower-and middle-income households, assurances to higher-income households that their tax rates will not increase any time soon, temporary tax incentives to support business investment and home sales, and a tax cut designed to help lower- and middle-income households and small businesses.
+The tax cuts should include the codification of the low marginal personal tax rates for lower-and middle-income households, assurances to higher-income households that their tax rates will not increase any time soon, temporary tax incentives to support business investment and home sales, and a temporary tax cut designed to help lower- and middle-income households and small businesses.

 With government making so many monumental decisions in such a short time, there will surely be unintended consequences.
-Some may already be evident: Nationalizing Fannie Mae and Freddie Mac while not rescuing Lehman Brothers from bankruptcy may very well have set off the financial panic and the Treasury Secretary's reversal on the use of TARP for troubled asset purchases set off the chain of events resulting in the near failure of Citigroup.
+Some may already be evident: Nationalizing Fannie Mae and Freddie Mac while not rescuing Lehman Brothers from bankruptcy may very well have set off the financial panic.
 And policymakers need to be wary of the costs of their actions, as global investors will eventually demand higher interest rates on the soaring volume of U.S. Treasury debt.
 Any measurable increase in long-term interest rates would be counterproductive; its effect on the housing market and the rest of the economy would offset the economic benefits from the fiscal stimulus.